CamoCatX/camocatx.github.io/README.md

 This is an updated version of [The Hacker-Blog Theme](https://github.com/tocttou/hacker-blog) which itself is a modified version of [Hacker Theme](https://github.com/pages-themes/hacker), a minimalistic, responsive jekyll theme built for hackers.

-In my version of the Hacker Theme:
+In this edition of the Hacker Theme:

 ✔ Some parts of page styles are edited and enhanced and some additional features such as tags, footer, responsive classes... are added.